 Modern laser vision correction surgery has accomplished a remarkably great level of safety and accuracy.
-LASIK surgery is rapid and comfortable and visual recovery is quick.
-With the aid of IntraLase® and VISX CustomVue™ technologies, Dr. Cheema can now perform blade-free custom LASIK.
+LASIK surgery is rapid and comfortable, and visual recovery is quick.
+As a bladeless procedure, LASIK has delivered amazing results to millions of people around the world.
 Our Hudson Valley area patients appreciate the great results driven by our expertise with these highly advanced technologies.
 In the past, patients with similar glasses prescriptions received the same surgery.

-If you are seeking Laser vision correction surgery in Hudson Valley, discover how to enhance your vision with the best!
-Dr. Cheema is one of the region’s most acclaimed LASIK eye surgeons.
+If you are seeking Laser vision correction surgery in Hudson Valley, discover how to enhance your vision with Dr. Cheema!
 Dr. Cheema is a fellow of the American Academy of Ophthalmology, American Society of Cataract and Refractive Surgery and the International Society of Refractive Surgery.
 He is also a member of the New York State Ophthalmological Society.

 LASIK is the most popular form of laser vision correction.
 This laser vision correction procedure corrects myopia, hyperopia, and astigmatism.
-To correct these vision problems, the surface of the cornea must be permanently reshaped.
+The surface of the cornea must be permanently reshaped to correct these vision problems.
 That’s where LASIK comes in.

 During LASIK surgery, your surgeon uses a femtosecond laser to create a circular “flap” on the surface of the cornea.
 Once created, the flap is then pulled back to expose the inner layers of the cornea for treatment.

-To reshape the eye, a second laser called an excimer laser removes microscopic amounts of corneal tissue.
+A second laser called an excimer laser removes microscopic amounts of corneal tissue to reshape the eye.
 Only the tiniest amount of tissue is removed from the cornea to achieve vision correction.
 Once the proper adjustments are made, the corneal flap is repositioned and left to heal on its own.
 No stitches are required after having LASIK surgery!

 Before LASIK was a bladeless procedure, it was performed using an instrument called a microkeratome.
 In traditional LASIK, the microkeratome cut the flap and reshaped the cornea.